geek-arushi/geek-arushi/README.md

 </div>

 ## About me :mortar_board:
-I am currently a student at Netaji Subhas Institute Of Technology, Bihta.
+I am currently a student at Netaji Subhas Institute Of Technology, And also Working with Corcus Studio LLp as Full Stack Developer.
 My deep passion for technology 💻 has shaped a strong technological mindset and fueled my curiosity to continually learn more.
 I firmly believe that **knowledge is limitless**. 🧠
 ## What I know :computer:
 - **Programming Languages (Data Structures & Algorithms)**
 <center>